The Toubkal Challenge

-Guided by local trail running athletes, you will ascend and descend the highest peak in North Africa; Toubkal summit (4,167m), through lesser-known trails that take you through various valleys.
+Guided by local athletes, you will ascend and descend the highest peak in North Africa; Toubkal summit (4,167m), through lesser-known trails that take you through various valleys.

-Meet 4 pm at riad in Marrakesh medina to the highest village in the West High Atlas Mountains
+Meet and unergo introductions at 4 pm in a riad in Marrakesh medina.
+Before then heading to Tizi N'Tacheddirt, the highest village in the West High Atlas Mountains

 Introductions, trip breakdown